 That perfect piece of land with mature trees and a lake has come up for sale.
 Your family has talked about building a house in the next few years.
-Now, you just need to get a land loan before any designing of a house can take place in the future.
+Now, you just need to get a land loan before any house can be designed.

 Is getting a land loan the same as a home mortgage?

 Well, there are some big similarities and some differences, says Jim Nowak, regional vice president and sales & customer rel ations for the Mid-East Region of GreenStone Farm Credit Service in East Lansing, Mich.
 Independently owned Farm Credit Service (FCS) offices across America and Puerto Rico help rural communities with loans and leases.
 For those getting land loans, the FCS can help people wanting just a single lot or thousands of acres.

 Land loans can be purchased with cash or through seller financing, bank financing or an equity loan or equity line of credit secured by your existing home.
 Also, the U.S. Department of Agriculture offers a program for low-income borrowers called Section 502 direct loans.
 These loans allow people to buy property with plans to make improvements needed and to add a house to the lot.